Relocation Guide · Last updated 2 June 2026

 Is my UK state pension paid in Gibraltar?

 Yes.
 Your UK state pension continues to be paid regardless of where you live in Gibraltar, and it is not frozen.
 It is uprated annually under the triple lock, the same as it would be in the UK.
-You can have it paid directly into a Gibraltar bank account.
+You can arrange for it to be paid directly into a Gibraltar bank account.
+Gibraltar International Bank (GIB) and NatWest International both offer accounts suitable for incoming pension payments.

 Does Gibraltar have inheritance tax?

 No. There is no inheritance tax or estate duty in Gibraltar.
-This is one of the key financial planning advantages for retirees considering a move, particularly those with significant assets.
-Speak to a qualified adviser about the interaction with UK inheritance tax rules if you have UK assets.
+This is one of the key financial planning advantages for retirees, particularly those with significant assets.
+If you retain UK-based assets, speak to a qualified adviser about the interaction with UK inheritance tax rules, as those may still apply depending on your domicile status.

 Can I access GHA healthcare as a new resident?

 Yes, once you are a registered Gibraltar resident, you are entitled to GHA healthcare on the same basis as any other resident.
-The GHA operates on an NHS-equivalent model — free at the point of use.
-You register with a GP and access specialist services through the standard referral route.
+The GHA operates on an NHS-equivalent model, free at the point of use.
+You register with a GP through the Primary Care Centre and access specialist services through the standard referral route.
+St Bernard's Hospital handles most routine and emergency care.

 How does Gibraltar residency work for British citizens?

-British citizens have the right to reside in Gibraltar.
-You apply for a Residency Certificate through the Gibraltar Immigration Department, providing proof of accommodation, financial means and identity.
-Category 2 residency (for high-net-worth individuals) involves additional property and asset requirements and provides access to a capped tax status.
+British citizens have the right to reside in Gibraltar with no visa requirement or points-based immigration process.
+You apply for a Residency Certificate through the Civil Status and Registration Office (CSRO) at Joshua Hassan House, 2-8 Secretary's Lane, providing proof of accommodation, financial means and identity.
+Category 2 residency for high-net-worth individuals involves additional property and asset requirements and provides access to a capped tax status.

 Is Gibraltar part of the UK for pension purposes?

 Gibraltar is a British Overseas Territory.
 UK state pension rules apply to Gibraltar residents, and the pension is paid and uprated in the same way as for UK residents.
-Private pensions are accessed normally but taxed under Gibraltar's rules rather than HMRC's.
+Private pensions are accessed normally but taxed under Gibraltar's rules rather than HMRC's, which is generally to the retiree's advantage given Gibraltar's lower rates.

 What is Category 2 tax status in Gibraltar?

 Category 2 is a special tax residency status for high-net-worth individuals.
-It provides a fixed maximum Gibraltar income tax liability of approximately £37,000-£44,000 per year at the time of writing, regardless of actual worldwide income.
-It requires ownership or lease of approved property and net assets above a minimum threshold.
-Highly attractive for retirees with large pension or investment income.
+It provides a fixed Gibraltar income tax liability of approximately £37,000 minimum rising to around £42,380 maximum per year (as of May 2026), regardless of actual worldwide income.
+It requires ownership or lease of an approved residential property and net assets above a minimum threshold.
+Approved developments include Ocean Village, Europlaza, Europort and The Anchorage Buena Vista.
+Applications are handled through the Gibraltar Finance Centre.